oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 tar_target(penguins_raw_file, here("data/penguins_raw.csv"), format = "file")
 ```

-When that is the case, `{targets}` will check whether the content of the file or its time stamp has changed to decide whether the corresponding target is up-to-date.
+When that is the case, `{targets}` will check whether the content of the file or its time stamp have changed to decide whether the corresponding target is up-to-date.
 So, let's imagine that I receive the following email:

 > *Hi Olivia,*
 >